-- " BCV's deposit ratings could be upgraded if (1) stronger fundamentals justify an upgrade of the bank; or (2) the volume of its senior unsecured or further subordinated instruments increases, leading to an additional rating uplift (as assessed in our Advanced LGF analysis, provided our government support assumption remains unchanged). - " Upward pressure on the bank's BCA could result from (1) an improved asset risk profile of the bank; (2) stronger capital adequacy metrics to provide better creditor protection; and (3) sustained higher profitability.
+- " BCV's deposit ratings could be upgraded if (1) stronger fundamentals justify an upgrade of the bank; or (2) the volume of its senior unsecured or further subordinated instruments increases, leading to an additional rating uplift (as assessed in our Advanced LGF analysis, provided our government support assumption remains unchanged). - " Upward pressure on the bank's BCA could result from a combination of sustainably improved solvency and liquidity profiles.